-I'm sharing my surgical abortion experience as there were few realistic, informed and comforting stories online by Alison
+I'm sharing my surgical abortion experience as there were few realistic, informed and comforting stories online

 I feel as though I should share my experience, as there were few realistic, informed and comforting stories online.